 This measure was placed on the ballot by the Solana Beach School District ("District") for the School Facilities Improvement District No. 2016-1 of the Solana Beach School District ("SFID").
 This measure, if approved by 55% of the votes cast on the measure, will authorize the District to issue and sell \$105,000,000 in general obligation bonds.
-The sale of these bonds is for the purpose of raising money for the SFID, and represents a debt of the District on behalf of the SFID.
-In exchange for the money received from the bond holders, the District promises to pay the holders an amount of interest for a certain period of time, and to repay the bonds on the expiration date.
+The sale of these bonds is for the purpose of raising money for the SFID, and represents a debt of the District promises to pay the holders an amount of interest for a certain period of time, and to repay the bonds on the expiration date.